-Lyndhurst & Area is host to an amazing variety of talented artisans.
-Please join our self-guided Art & Culture Tour as part of Canada Culture Days to experience for yourself the natural and artistic beauty of this spot in the Canadian Shield.
+Lyndhurst & Area is host to an amazing variety of talented artists & artisans.
+Please join our self-guided Art & Culture Tour as part of Ontario Culture Days to experience for yourself the natural and artistic beauty of this spot in the Canadian Shield.

 Bear Paw – 628 Lyndhurst Rd.